KM Malta Airlines

+KM Malta Airlines Ltd is the flag carrier of Malta headquartered in Luqa, and the successor to Air Malta.
+The airline operates scheduled passenger services to destinations between Malta and Europe using a fleet of Airbus aircraft, from its hub at Malta International Airport.
+It was established in 2024 following the cessation of operations of Air Malta, which it succeeded as Malta's national airline.

 History

 Closure of Air Malta

 Air Malta, the predecessor of KM Malta Airlines, struggled financially since its creation in 1973 ultimately leading to its demise.
 Before its closure, Air Malta was reportedly facing a loss of €30 million.
 European Union regulations preclude companies from receiving state aid more than once within 10-year periods.
 The chronically loss-making company had last received a state aid injection in 2012 and was again requesting aid in 2021 following the effects of the coronavirus pandemic.

 In August 2022, the government announced it would dissolve Air Malta should the European Union deny further financial state aid to the airline.
 It would then move its assets to a succeeding carrier.
 Shortly after, the decision regarding the airline's future was delayed to the end of 2022; however, the route network and frequencies saw extensive cuts by October 2022, including the termination of several destinations.

 The European Union announced in April 2023 that it would not allow the Maltese government to inject 290 million euros of state aid into the airline.
 In October, the government announced that Air Malta would cease operations at the end of March 2024 to be replaced by a new company, KM Malta Airlines, thereby side-stepping EU regulations on state aid.